Election Integrity & Foreign Influence Database

 The truth about elections, held to a single standard.

-We document how elections are run, attacked, and defended — separating proven falsification from foreign interference, propaganda, and mere anomaly.
-Every claim is tiered by how strong the evidence is, and every source is archived.
+Elections documented, attacked, and defended — with proven falsification kept strictly apart from interference, propaganda, and mere anomaly.
+Every finding is tiered by the strength of its evidence.

 The database at a glance